Freight Shipping from Denver to Des Moines

 How much does it cost to ship freight from Denver to Des Moines?

-Full truckload (FTL) rates from Denver, CO to Des Moines, IA currently range from $1,701-$2,096 for a standard dry van load over the 791-mile route.
+Full truckload (FTL) rates from Denver, CO to Des Moines, IA currently range $1,701-$2,096 (roughly $2.17-$2.66 per mile over 791 miles).
 LTL shipments typically cost $635-$1,072 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Denver to Des Moines?

-Standard FTL transit from Denver to Des Moines is approximately 14 hrs by truck over 791 miles.
+Standard FTL transit from Denver to Des Moines is approximately 14 hrs by truck over 791 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Irondale Intermodal to UP Des Moines Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Denver to Des Moines freight?